ChristopherDuggan/WoD/rules.md

    victim one point of temporary willpower.
    Each scene of physical torture cost the victim one health level of bashing or lethal damage depending on method; intense torment inflicts two health levels per scene).
-Intense or lethal torture reduces tormentor's difficulty by -2.
+Intense or lethal torture reduces tormenter's difficulty by -2.
 Botched roll gets false information, breaks target's mind, or possibly kills target.
 1. Difficulties depend upon travel conditions, from 3 or 4 in calm conditions